-These are some of the following alcohol, drug, and sexual assault programs presented by various departments during the calendar year 2017.
+These are some of the following alcohol, drug, and sexual assault programs presented by various departments during the calendar year 2017 on our Main campus that Lake St. Louis Students have access to.
 Topics ranged from alcohol and drug issues, sexual health, smoking, wellness, nutrition, exercise, stress relief, self-care tips, resources in the area, HPV vaccine information, etc.

-- Violence Awareness Month including Alcohol & Drug Education: Pamphlets, display table, programs and collaborations with other groups on campus - Alcohol Awareness Week A variety of activities including table information and a trivia night. - E-CHUG online, alcohol awareness learning tool which is anonymous, personalized and required by athletics. - Nutrition Counseling fall and spring have the opportunity to sponsor a dietetic intern from a local IHE to provide information about alcohol calories & nutritional value. - Stress Relief midterm and finals information available about the negative effects of alcohol and other drugs including OTC Rx and its potential to hinder learning. - Great Sex Programs held monthly.
-Food-Fun-Topics: relationships, sexual health, safety, alcohol and drug impact, personal exploration of feelings and thoughts about self and others. - Missouri College Health Behavioral Survey was conducted with our undergraduate students to assess their alcohol, tobacco and drug use and the safeguards and consequences of use.
-Comparison is available with other state of Missouri IHE and 6 other private campuses. - Social Norming campaign dispelling myths about whether or not students want other students to intervene when in trouble- This is mostly done during our BEST DAY EVER promotion during the fall and spring. - Health Educators promoting Responsible Options (Hero's) train specific student groups who influence other students encouraging the promotion of health and wellness topics throughout the year including resources. - Step Up Bystander training which encourages students to help one another in a variety of situations to reduce harm. - Toilet Papers Bi-monthly publication posted in bathroom stalls in residence halls and at various other locations that provide brief excerpts on issues of general health, nutrition, alcohol, other drugs and safety - LIVEengaged Grant CHOICES Offered grant money to student groups who would like to conduct a learning experience about alcohol, tobacco or other drug focus. - Recovery Group A program sponsored by Personal Counseling that deals with alcoholism support and education.
-Expanding efforts to engage students in recovery to improve success at Maryville. - Meditation on-going mediation for students, staff and faculty to improve wellbeing and reduce stress.
+- 1. Violence Awareness Month including Alcohol & Drug Education: Pamphlets, display table, programs and collaborations with other groups on campus - 2.
+Alcohol Awareness Week A variety of activities including table information and a trivia night. - 3.
+E-CHUG online, alcohol awareness learning tool which is anonymous, personalized and required by athletics. - 4.
+Nutrition Counseling fall and spring have the opportunity to sponsor a dietetic intern from a local IHE to provide information about alcohol calories & nutritional value. - 5.
+Stress Relief midterm and finals information available about the negative effects of alcohol and other drugs including OTC Rx and its potential to hinder learning. - 6.
+Great Sex Programs held monthly.
+Food-Fun-Topics: relationships, sexual health, safety, alcohol and drug impact, personal exploration of feelings and thoughts about self and others. - 7.
+Missouri College Health Behavioral Survey was conducted with our undergraduate students to assess their alcohol, tobacco and drug use and the safeguards and consequences of use.
+Comparison is available with other state of Missouri IHE and 6 other private campuses. - 8.
+Social Norming campaign dispelling myths about whether or not students want other students to intervene when in trouble- This is mostly done during our BEST DAY EVER promotion during the fall and spring. - 9.
+Health Educators promoting Responsible Options (Hero's) train specific student groups who influence other students encouraging the promotion of health and wellness topics throughout the year including resources. - 10.
+Step Up Bystander training which encourages students to help one another in a variety of situations to reduce harm. - 11.
+Toilet Papers Bi-monthly publication posted in bathroom stalls in residence halls and at various other locations that provide brief excerpts on issues of general health, nutrition, alcohol, other drugs and safety - 12.
+LIVEengaged Grant CHOICES Offered grant money to student groups who would like to conduct a learning experience about alcohol, tobacco or other drug focus. - 13.
+Recovery Group A program sponsored by Personal Counseling that deals with alcoholism support and education.
+Expanding efforts to engage students in recovery to improve success at Maryville. - 14.
+Meditation on-going mediation for students, staff and faculty to improve wellbeing and reduce stress. - 15.
+New Student Orientation Division for Student Success offered programming during orientation that addressed issues facing college students and resources available to support them.
+Topics focused on alcohol use/abuse, sexual assault, eating disorders, and long distance relationships. - 16.
+Campus Safety Month Public Safety collaborated with other departments to provide a variety of crime prevention and safety programs throughout the entire month of September. - 17.
+Ask, Listen, Refer suicide prevention tool used by faculty/staff and students to help people know how to help someone they suspect is suicidal - 18.
+Circle of 6 Safety App during promotions with Center for Civic Engagement and Democracy and Men stepping up to prevent domestic/relationship violence

-- New Student Orientation Division for Student Success offered programming during orientation that addressed issues facing college students and resources available to support them.
-Topics focused on alcohol use/abuse, sexual assault, eating disorders, and long distance relationships. - Campus Safety Month Public Safety collaborated with other departments to provide a variety of crime prevention and safety programs throughout the entire month of September. - Ask, Listen, Refer suicide prevention tool used by faculty/staff and students to help people know how to help someone they suspect is suicidal - Circle of 6 Safety App during promotions with Center for Civic Engagement and Democracy and Men stepping up to prevent domestic/relationship violence - Safe Spring break and Safe winter break promotions about general safety during spring break on Maryville HEROS You Tube. - Week of Wellness sexual safety, drunk driving safety, travel safety, etc.
+- 19. Safe Spring break and Safe winter break promotions about general safety during spring break on Maryville HEROS You Tube. - 20.
+Week of Wellness sexual safety, drunk driving safety, travel safety, etc.